trentapple/llama.vscode/resources/help.md

 Enter the requested properties.
 For local models name, local start command and endpoint are required
 For external servers name and endpoint are required
+Use models, which support embeddings, for example Nomic-Embed-Text-V2-GGUF

 - Delete models
 Select the model you want to delete from the list and delete it.